Super-NES/beautiful-jekyll/index.md

 * Remote Insert
 * Remote Delete

-Local operations are operations that a user makes themself in their text editor.
+Local operations are operations that a user makes themselves in their text editor.
 Remote operations are operations received from other users that need to be incorporated in order to stay consistent.

-**Local Insert**
+##### Local Insert

 When inserting a character locally, the only information needed is the character value and the index at which it is inserted.
 A new character object will then be created using that information and spliced into the CRDT array.
 Finally, the newly created character object will be returned so it can be broadcasted out to the other users.